 These workshops I offer are safe and non-threatening, however I don’t sugarcoat the reality of an attack or the attackers intentions.
 Beyond learning functional, practical, and effective physical techniques, I also develop “Situational Awareness” and “Concept Application”.
 Self-Defense is not about memorizing forms or having to become a Black Belt… it’s about knowing NO ONE has the right to hurt you, and having the physical and emotional ability to defend yourself, your children, or someone else.

 My name is Nathan Grey, I am the owner and only trainer at Kaizen Martial Arts Studio.
-I’ve dedicated nearly my entire life to the study of martial arts, and as you’ll discover through this site, and in person, I pass along my knowledge with passion and enthusiasm.
+I’ve dedicated nearly my entire life to the study of martial arts and tactical combatives, and as you’ll discover through this site, and in person, I pass along my knowledge with passion and enthusiasm.

 In addition to Kaizen, you’ll see two other very important facets of my life on this site; One being “Wisconsin Big Cat Rescue & Educational Center”, and the other being “I Am Cinema”.
 Please continue further on to learn more about them as well.
 Thank you for visiting my site.